-There are also numerous vocational opportunities, including volunteering and working, which you can read more about in our recnt blog "Working or volunteering after a Spinal Cord Injury".
+There are also numerous vocational opportunities, including volunteering and working.
 Charities such as Riding For the Disabled use animal therapy by enabling individuals to horse ride.

 The RDA’s approach is to focus on what an individual can do instead of their limitations.
 Individuals who take up new activities can achieve remarkable sporting achievements; the national Paralympics team is a testament to this.
 I have seen individuals over the years who have been severely injured but show incredible resilience and strength in embarking on this unplanned chapter of life.